 - Supporting family members: Your parents may need your help supporting and/or funding their day-to-day living.
 You may also find yourself helping adult children and grandchildren with living, medical and college expenses.

 - Healthcare: As you age, healthcare spending will likely take up more of your budget.
-Nearly 14% of annual spending for those aged 75 and over goes towards healthcare expenses, compared with 11% for those age 65-74.2
+Over 15% of annual spending for those aged 75 and over goes towards healthcare expenses, compared with 12% for those age 65-74.2

 2. Inflation risk.
 Food, medical care, transportation and recreation are likely to cost considerably more 20 years from now than they do today.

 3. Market volatility risk.
 Market fluctuations may not be a big concern while you’re still working.
 But when you’re retired, you have less time to recoup losses from market drops.
 If you retire during a “down” market, your portfolio might suffer a hit and not recover, giving you less money to live on for the rest of your life.

 Everyone’s needs are unique – there’s no “one size fits all” solution when it comes to managing risk.
 You may want to consider:

 - Putting a portion of your portfolio into investments like annuities that offer guaranteed income you can’t outlive.3

 - Keeping a portion of your portfolio in more growth-oriented investments, like stocks, to help offset the risk of inflation.
 Keep in mind that doing so could expose you to market risk, and you could lose money.

 Speak with a TIAA advisor